SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 _Note: You can search for the service manually or filter them using the "Developer Experience" category._

+:point_right: Make a note of the SAP Web IDE Full-Stack service URL, for example by bookmarking it, so you can get to the service easily later.

 ### 3. Find and enable the Portal service

 :point_right: Return to the services list in your cockpit and go back to locate the Portal service.
 Enable it if it's not already enabled, TODO

 _Note: You can search for the service manually or filter them using the "User Experience" category._

+:point_right: Make a note of the Portal service URL, for example by bookmarking it, so you can get to the service easily later.

 ### 4. Find and enable the Workflow service